unplugvc/unplugvc.github.io/_posts/events/2018-09-12-madonna-di-campiglio.md

     description: Promise it's worth it.
   - time: 4.30 PM
     what: Bye!
     description: We say good bye!
-Please ensure you book travel from Verona's Airport at 5:30pm at the earliest.
+Please ensure you book travel from Milano Malpensa Airport at 5:30pm at the earliest.
 If you need to leave earlier, please contact us before purchasing a ticket to make sure we can accomodate.
-We suggest spending the night in Verona and booking travel for the next morning!
+We suggest spending the night in Milano and booking travel for the next morning!
 It is a stunning city.
 date: '2018-09-12 12:00:00 +0000'
 venue: Rifugio Tuckett e Sella
 gallery-small: